A complete guide to AQA A-Level Psychology

 The 16-mark essays are where AQA A-Level Psychology is won or lost.
 Each one is split across the three assessment objectives.
 Strong essays plan before writing, name specific studies with dates, evaluate using the GRAVE framework (generalisability, reliability, application, validity, ethics) and reach a justified conclusion.

-Examiner reports consistently highlight three common weaknesses: Vague references to "a study showed" rather than naming the researcher, evaluation that simply lists strengths without weighing them, and conclusions that only summarise.
+Common weaknesses include: Vague references to "a study showed" rather than naming the researcher, evaluation that simply lists strengths without weighing them, and conclusions that only summarise.
 Practising essays under timed conditions and marking against the AQA mark scheme is the single most efficient revision activity.

 5 tips for AQA A-Level Psychology revision